 I believe this occurred for a few reasons.
 First, cleaning was seen as a laborious chore to do when asked.
 Second, when I did clean, it was more of an organised mess afterwards.
 I didn’t know how to clean properly.
 Third, I was taught to be grateful for every item I received, so I barely threw anything out and convinced myself I could re-purpose it all.
 At one point, I was obsessed with horror shows so I wanted to collect the fake spider-webs that was displayed at Halloween… and let me tell you, it didn’t add to the space in an appealing way.

 The years under 12, I suffered severe asthma and pneumonia.
-It’s not until today as a 24 year old, I realised the health impacts cluttered spaces can have on the body.
+It’s not until today as a 24 year old, I realised the health impacts cluttered spaces, mould and dust can have on the body.

 Years went by and less and less attention was paid to organisation.
 Floors needed to be vacuumed, dishes needed to be done, rooms needed to be sorted.
 The house was stuck on ‘pause,’ while life continued.
 Unless someone was coming over, no change would ensue.
 Multiple times, we’d unwillingly try and clean but it never stayed clean.
 A house of 7 and not one clean spot.
 (See what I did there?!)
 Even a close friend of mine tried to help.
 It was incredibly exhausting.
 I think it was a mix of trying to do it alone and the heavy energy that lingered in the house.